 5 facts about the minimum wage

-Though raising the minimum wage is broadly popular, a Pew Research Center survey from January 2014 found clear partisan differences in support.
+While the idea of raising the minimum wage is broadly popular, a Pew Research Center survey from January 2014 found clear partisan differences in support.
 Overall, 73% of people favored an increase in the federal minimum to $10.10 an hour, mirroring a Democratic-backed proposal that failed to move ahead in Congress last year.
-But while large majorities of Democrats (87%) and independents (68%) said they favored such an increase, Republicans were more evenly split (53% in favor and 43% opposed).
+But while large majorities of Democrats (90%) and independents (71%) said they favored such an increase, Republicans were more evenly split (53% in favor and 43% opposed).

-Here are five more facts about the minimum wage and the people who earn it:
+Here are five facts about the minimum wage and the people who earn it:

 Category: 5 Facts